xpack/vscode-xpack-extension-ts/README.md

   actions; to make it visible, open a `package.json` created via `xpm init` and add the `xpack` property (for example from the above code);
-- actions are integrated into the usual VS Code workflow by associating internal tasks with each action; separate tasks are added for common commands like `xpm install`;
+- actions are integrated into the usual VSCode workflow by associating internal tasks with each action; separate tasks are added for common commands like `xpm install`;
 - ~~a status bar entry used to select the active build configuration